Niall-Roche/recipe-generator/README.md

 yarn cypress
 ```

-Launches the test runner and you can choose to run the e2e tests included in the /cypress directory.
+Launches the test runner.
+Choose to run the e2e tests included in the /cypress directory.
 Be sure the app is currently running in development mode before launching the test runner.

 ## Notes